Brickgraph/docs/docs/index.md

 # Getting Started with Brickgraph

-### Simple and powerful
+### What is Brickgraph?

-*Simple, powerful knowledge graphs for ambitious real estate and built environment teams*
+_Simple, powerful knowledge graphs for ambitious real estate and built environment teams_

 Brickgraph makes it easy to create powerful, flexible, and extensible knowledge graphs for your real estate or built environment teams.
 And, alongside these data capabilities, Brickgraph also offers tools for teams to visualise their data, extract key reports and insights, and leverage maps and geospatial data.
 We are designed to help ambitious teams take their operations and data to a whole new level.